A New Study to Examine The Efficiency of TMS As A Treatment for OCD.

 Brain stimulation therapies involve activating or inhibiting the brain directly with electricity, magnets or implants.
 The electricity can be induced to the patient directly by electrodes being implanted in the brain, or noninvasively by electrodes being placed on the scalp, or by using magnetic fields and applying them to the head.

 That is why the benefits of TMS on people with OCD is the focus of this collaborative study between Monash University and the Epworth Centre for Innovation in Mental Health (ECIMH).
-Using a form of TMS treatment, researchers will use Theta-burst stimulation (TBS) to try to normalise brain activity in OCD patients.
+Using a form of TMS treatment, researchers will use Theta-burst stimulation (TBS) to try to normalize brain activity in OCD patients.

 In recent years, TMS has shown such successful outcomes in managing treatment-resistant depression that it has recently been added to the Medicare Benefits Schedule, making the treatment now covered by Medicare.